Pellet and Wood Stoves: Ratings of Sources

 Our AssessmentShoppers at eFireplaceStore.com rate and review the wood stoves they buy.
 This is one of the richest sources of stove reviews available online, with some models receiving dozens of user comments.
 Standouts average a score of at least 4.5 stars out of 5 after feedback from 25 or more owners.
 The US Stove 2000 almost makes the cut, earning 4.5 stars out of 5 after about a dozen user reviews.

 Our AssessmentAmazon.com is almost always a rich source of user reviews, and it does sell quite a few wood and pellet stoves.
 However, only a few models of wood stoves collect a significant quantity of owner feedback.
 In this case, standout models get at least 4.5 stars out of 5 after at least three posts from trustworthy reviewers.
 Pellet stoves are listed separately and none are particularly noteworthy.

 Our AssessmentHomeDepot.com sells several brands of wood and pellet stoves, including Englander, US Stove and Pleasant Hearth.
 Wood stoves are more popular than pellet stoves here; our top picks average a rating of 4 stars out of 5 or better after at least 19 user reviews.

 by Contributors to Lowes.com

 Our AssessmentLowes.com sells a few brands of wood and pellet stoves, including Summers Heat, US Stove and Pleasant Hearth.
-Most models collect at least a few comments from owners, but only two -- one wood stove and one pellet stove -- get 4 stars out of 5 or better after at least 20 user reviews.
+Most models collect at least a few comments from owners, but only two -- one wood stove and one pellet stove, both from US Stove Company -- get 4 stars out of 5 or better after at least 10 user reviews.